TruecoderSri/TruecoderSri/README.md

 This is ***Srijan***

 ## About Me:
-I'm first year student pursuing Computer Science Engineering from USICT,Delhi
+I'm second year UnderGrad in Btech Computer Science Engineering from USICT,Delhi

 🌟I love doing programming in Data Structure and Algorithms(DSA)